ingridbmason/Intro-to-Jupyter-for-Research-Support/PITCHME.md

 Note:

-* was a trick point, Jupyter operates in cloud services, but there are packages that may need to be loaded that are not available in different providers' services
+- The asterisk was a trick point, Jupyter operates in cloud services, but there are packages that may need to be loaded that are not available in different providers' services.
-Look through Joel Grus' slidedeck [I don't like notebooks](https://docs.google.com/presentation/d/1n2RlMdmv1p25Xy5thJUhkKGvjtV-dkAIsUXP-AL4ffI/edit) given at JupyterCon 2018.
+- Look through Joel Grus' slidedeck [I don't like notebooks](https://docs.google.com/presentation/d/1n2RlMdmv1p25Xy5thJUhkKGvjtV-dkAIsUXP-AL4ffI/edit) given at JupyterCon 2018.
-Checkpoint (the notebook and the hidden checkpoint file .ipynb_checkpoints) to recover work
+- Checkpoint (the notebook and the hidden checkpoint file .ipynb_checkpoints) to recover work.

 ---
 @title[Service Comparisons]